TWA Flight Center: Architecture

-The TWA Flight Center, designed by Eero Saarinen and his associates, is centered on a headhouse consisting of a reinforced concrete shell roof supported at the corners.
+The TWA Flight Center, designed by Eero Saarinen and Associates, is centered on a headhouse consisting of a reinforced concrete shell roof.
 The design incorporates elements of the Futurist, Neo-futurist, Googie, and Fantastic architectural styles.
-Key collaborators from the Saarinen office included Kevin Roche, Cesar Pelli, Norman Pettula, and Edward Saad, while the interiors were largely designed by Warren Platner.
+Key collaborators from the Saarinen office included Kevin Roche, Cesar Pelli, Norman Pettula, and Edward Saad.
+The interiors were largely designed by Warren Platner.
 To engineer the roof, Saarinen collaborated with Charles S. Whitney and Boyd G. Anderson of the firm Ammann & Whitney.
 (Note: Saarinen worked with the same team in executing the Kresge Auditorium (1953–1955) and the main terminal at Dulles International Airport (1958–1962).)
-The general contractor was Grove Shepherd Wilson & Kruge.
-The Arup Group was the structural engineer, Langan was the civil engineer, and Jaros, Baum & Bolles was the mechanical, electrical, and plumbing engineer.
+The project involved Grove Shepherd Wilson & Kruge as the general contractor; the Arup Group as the structural engineer; Langan as the civil engineer; and Jaros, Baum & Bolles as the mechanical, electrical, and plumbing engineer.
+It was one of several airport terminals Saarinen designed, along with the Dulles Main Terminal in Virginia and Ellinikon International Airport near Athens, Greece.

-The headhouse sits at the middle of a curve in one of JFK Airport's service roads, in front of the elevated AirTrain JFK people mover.
-The form of the headhouse is designed to accommodate its small wedge-shaped site, with walkways and gates placed at acute angles.
-Radiating out from the headhouse are two departure-arrival passenger tubes extending southeast and northeast.
-(Note: In its reports about the TWA Flight Center head house, the New York City Landmarks Preservation Commission uses modified cardinal directions for convenience.
-In this article, the precise cardinal directions are used.)
-The TWA Flight Center was one of the first to use enclosed passenger jetways, which extended from "gate structures" at the end of each tube.
-In the original plans, aircraft would be available via the "Flight Wing", a single-story building that passengers would have to walk to at ground level.
-The jetways removed the need for passengers to walk on the ground and sheltered passengers from inclement weather.
-A 330 by 22 ft, concrete-and-glass shelter covers the sidewalk outside the headhouse.
+The headhouse sits on a curve along one of JFK Airport's access roads, near the elevated AirTrain JFK people mover tracks.
+The headhouse's form was designed to accommodate its small wedge-shaped site, with walkways and gates arranged at acute angles.
+Radiating from the headhouse are two departure–arrival passenger tubes, the "Flight Tubes", extending southeast and northeast.
+(Note: In its reports about the TWA Flight Center head house, the New York City Landmarks Preservation Commission uses approximate compass directions for convenience; for instance, objects that are actually to the northeast are described as being to the north.
+In this article, the precise compass directions are used.)
+The TWA Flight Center was among the first to use enclosed passenger jetways, which connected with flight wings (structures with airline gates).
+The jetways provided shelter from inclement weather and removed the need to walk on the ground to reach planes.

-Components of JFK Terminal 5 prior to the TWA Hotel's construction: